 – Sustainable agriculture with respect for the coconut trees and the environment

-To learn how to pick the best type of coconut oil, take a look at my previous articles:
+To help you pick the best type of coconut oil, I wrote these articles:

-I hope you enjoyed this article about how to make coconut oil!
+I hope you enjoyed this article about how to make cold-pressed coconut oil!

-Keep on spreading the coco love and come say hi on instagram @coconutqueendom
+Keep on spreading the coco love and come say hi on Instagram